Health services information for residents whose homes were damaged due to the security situation

 Making a Hotel Room Safer

-Ministry of Health Hotline
+Ministry of Health Hotline at *5400

-Mental Health Services for IDP
+Mental Health Services for Affected Residents

 Questions and Answers